• Skip to primary navigation

 By Sharon M. Draper

 The South is segregated, and young Stella can’t go into all the stores she wants to, much less talk to all the people in town.
-Though the Ku Klux Klan has seemingly left them along for quite some time, this all changes on a night that Stella and her brother find themselves wandering around outside late at night and stumble upon a scene they definitely shouldn’t see.
+Though the Ku Klux Klan has seemingly left them alone for quite some time, this all changes on a night that Stella and her brother find themselves wandering around outside late at night and stumble upon a scene they definitely shouldn’t see.
 It is a sign of unrest to come, and as her town is rattled by racism, Stella decides it’s time to be brave and take action.
 Breathtaking!

 BUY THIS BOOK FROM: